markevans/dragonfly/extra_docs/Configuration.md

     app = Dragonfly[:app_name]

-Configuration can either be done like so...
+Configuration can either be done using a block...

     app.configure do |c|
-      c.url_path_prefix = '/media'
+      c.url_format = '/media/:job'
       # ...
     end

-...or directly like so...
+...or directly...

-    app.url_path_prefix = '/media'
+    app.url_format = '/media/:job'

 The defaults should be fairly sensible, but you can tweak a number of things if you wish.
 Here is an example of an app with all attributes configured: